Find Affordable College Courses

 Top Michigan Schools for a Postbaccalaureate Certificates in Nursing

-Our analysis found University of Michigan - Flint to be the best school for nursing students who want to pursue a graduate certificate in Michigan.
-UM Flint is a moderately-sized public school located in the city of Flint.
+Our 2023 rankings named University of Michigan - Flint the best school in Michigan for nursing students working on their graduate certificate.
+UM Flint is a moderately-sized public school located in the small city of Flint.

 #4